-Whether you are going in search of orangutans, gorillas or lemurs, here is our pick of the best places around the world to catch a glimpse of the these three very different primates.
-From the rainforest of northern Borneo, to the lush African jungle in Uganda and the wilds of Madagascar, which of our closest animal relatives will you spot first?
+Whether you are going in search of orangutans, gorillas, or lemurs, here is our pick of the best places around the world to catch a glimpse of these three very different primates.
+From the rainforest of northern Borneo to the lush African jungle in Uganda and the wilds of Madagascar, which of our closest animal relatives will you spot first?

 Spot orangutans in Borneo

 With a round pot-belly, ginger hair and a cheesy grin, what is not to love about a playful orangutan?
 Located in the rainforest of northern Borneo, the Sepilok Orangutan Sanctuary is a wonderful place to see these playful creatures up close.
 Founded in 1964, this rehabilitation centre works to provide orphaned and injured orangutans with the care they need to be reintroduced to the wild.
 Visitors can observe the orangutans during meal time from elevated walkways that wind through the centre, and learn about the conservation efforts in place to ensure their future survival.